These are the best coolers you can buy this summer

 That list isn't meant to be exhaustive.
 We only had the budget and the time to acquire and test so many coolers, so some brands of note like OtterBox and Ozark Hills didn't make the cut.
 We haven't tested soft coolers yet, either.
 If there's enough reader interest, I'll test them all out down the road and update this post accordingly.

-In the meantime, if there are any specific models you'd like me to consider testing, let me know in the comments.
 Last year, you asked to see reviews for coolers from Pelican, RTIC and Cabela's, so we made sure to include them this time around.
+And while we haven't tested any soft coolers, electric coolers, backpack coolers or other offshoot categories, it's something we might look into in a future update, so let us know in the comments if there are any specific coolers you're interested in, especially soft ones.

 How we tested them